Sydney Trains T set: Upgrades in the 2010s

-In 2010, a refresh of the Tangaras commenced with the interiors repainted, and new seating upholstery and handrails fitted.
+In 2010, a refresh of the Tangaras commenced with the interiors repainted, and new seat moquette and handrails fitted.
+From 2011, all G sets were reclassified as T sets, and had their onboard toilets removed.

 In July 2013, Sydney Trains trialled rearranging the seating on the upper and lower decks of two carriages.
 There were 16 fewer seats per carriage; 3x2 seats were replaced by 2x2 seats in one carriage (N5134 on set T78) while in the other carriage (N5131 on set T77) there are double seats on one side and a bench style seating on the other.
 Both carriages were later returned to the normal 3x2 arrangement.

 In 2014, phase one of a technology upgrade program, aiming to improve reliability and upgrade ageing components, was underway.
 A contract for phase two of the program, aiming to extend the life of these trains and bring technology into line with newer trains was awarded to UGL Limited in August 2015.
 This was expected to be completed by July 2018.
-The expected completion date was revised to 2019, however as of February 2023 only 2 sets have entered service with the second phase upgrades.
+The expected completion date was revised to 2019, but by February 2023 only 2 sets had entered service with the second phase upgrades.

 The first phase of the program involved upgrading the passenger doors to cut down on vandalism, as the steel panels on the original doors were prone to being kicked out by vandals.
 The door kicking incidents often led to unnecessary delays as the guard had to lock off the affected carriage.
 The new lightweight passenger doors have a similar design to the doors on the M sets.
 This phase of the project was completed at the end of July 2016.
 The first set to receive the new doors was T96, in October 2014.

 The second phase of the program was initially set to include destination indicators and digital voice announcements, which were installed in T72 and T106, were not installed in other sets due to delays and issues with the DVA system.
 The upgrade still went ahead however, with vestibules given modifications including marked priority seating and Automatic Train Protection (ATP).
 The first sets with this revised phase 2 upgrade, T52 and T73, re-entered service on 12 November 2021.
-As of 26 February 2022, sixteen sets have entered service with the upgrade.
+All sets have been given the phase 2 upgrade.

-The program includes overhauling air conditioning units and windscreen wiper units, replacing passenger side doors, train operating systems and driver's desks.
+The program includes overhauling air conditioning units, static inverter upgrades, and modifications to the driver's desk/cab.

 Other anti-vandal improvements included the introduction of 'Mousetrap' sensors.
 Trialed in 2015, these sensors are able to detect vapors from strong permanent markers and spray paint; triggering an in-built camera feed which is relayed to Sydney Trains staff as well as the Police Transport Command.
 They were then installed in most converted G sets.